 Article 6 of 16

-The large-car class includes premium models – such as the Audi A4, BMW 3 Series and Mercedes-Benz C-Class.
-There's also more reasonably priced mainstream designs, including the Ford Mondeo, Skoda Octavia and VW Passat.
+The large car class includes premium models – such as the Audi A4, BMW 3 Series and Mercedes-Benz C-Class.
+There are also more reasonably priced mainstream designs, including the Ford Mondeo, Skoda Octavia and VW Passat.

-With plenty of sleek coupés and saloons available, plus slightly more practical hatchback models, there’s bound to be a large car to suit your needs and budget.
+With plenty of sleek coupés and saloons available, plus slightly more practical hatchback models, there is bound to be a large car to suit your needs and budget.
 Provided you choose carefully, that is.